Video Link: To be added

 I will go ahead and start the recording and we can start our presentation.

 Welcome this evening -- or daytime, depending on where you are.
 Welcome to our webinar.
 This is the webinar on Medical Research: Finding Reviews.
 I am Erin Guldbrandsen.
-I am one of your College of Health Sciences librarians.
+I am one of your College of Health Professions librarians.

 Joining me is the wonderful Julie James.
 She is your Health Sciences Librarian and Nursing Liaison.